klingtnet/go-project-template/README.md

 - there is a `Makefile` with common targets so everyone can easily build and test the project
 	- the applications version and build time is set at compile time through `ldflags`
-	- there is a `lint`ing target and one to `fmt` the code
+	- there is a `check` target to lint the code and ensure that it is properly formatted
-	- a local `GOPATH` is setup
-- [github.com/golang/dep](https://github.com/golang/dep) is used to vendor depdencies
-	- dependencies are automatically installed through `make`
+	- it uses vgo and the new module system

 ## Run